 How Partitioned Cache Topology Works?

-Partition Replica Cache Topology
+Partition-Replica Cache Topology

-How Partition Replica Cache Topology Works?
+How Partition-Replica Cache Topology Works?

-Along with the creation of dynamic partitions, the topology also creates dynamic replicas of these partitions on different server nodes – which serve as a backup when there is a connection failure or node down scenario.
+Along with the creation of dynamic partitions, this topology also creates dynamic replicas of these partitions on different server nodes – which serve as backups during connection failures or node downtime.
 In such cases, NCache gets data from the replica node and redistributes it.
-However, these replicas limits cluster scalability, as every server node added will be divided into active and replica partitions.

 Client Cache Topology